 Near Ben Lomond, (Ben means mountain) past the loch of the same name, we explored the pretty little town of Aberfoyle, and took a steamer ride on Loch (Lake) Katerine.
 We huddled on deck, bundled up against stiff breezes, eyes watering, as black and gray smoke poured into tall green hills. ("It's new coal.
 Not smokeless.")
 Sir Walter Scott used it as inspiration for the Lady of the Lake: was she the Ice Maiden?
 In the far distance sat snow capped mountains; other hills showed clearcut logging.
 A few early rhododendrons splashed colorful promise of splendors to come.
 White lakeside farmhouses resembled dollhouses near tiny sheep who were oblivious to our Easter interruption.
 Occasionally we spied the sky-blue Scottish flag and its white St. Andrews cross.
 It flew over bloodshed in this area as we explored the gateway to the Highlands.

-At Sterling Castle, flanked by statues of Robert the Bruce (i.e.King) and William Wallace (Mel Gibson, Bravehart fans) there was a falconry exhibition on the lawn that was ending.
+At Sterling Castle, flanked by statues of Robert the Bruce (i.e.King) and William Wallace (Mel Gibson, Bravehart fans) a falconry exhibition on the lawn was ending.
 The castle was the site of a regiment recently disbanded with military force reductions, and is being refurbished.
 It once sat on fens, now dry, high over the countryside where eight roads met.
 Mary Queen of Scots was crowned there.
-In the basement kitchen rooms, there is an excellent display with lifesize figures preparing meals for the castle staff.
+In the basement kitchen rooms, an excellent display with lifesize figures prepares meals for the castle staff.
 In another area, the jester, musicians, tailor and others explain their roles, each in a separate room, assisted by audio visuals and costumes.

-We never did visit the Calley, the elegant Caledonian Hotel, recommended by my sister Mary Jo.
-She said the bathrooms are as big as whole rooms elsewhere.
+We never did visit the 'Calley,' elegant Caledonian Hotel, recommended by my sister Mary Jo.
+She said bathrooms are as big as whole rooms elsewhere.
 (It's now a Hilton.)
 I never even got to the National Gallery!
 There was no time.

 Monday we headed back via Moffat, a pretty town with a bronze ram on its high street, and to a woolen mill demonstrating weaving and spinning, but also hawking tartans and tam o'shanters.
 Britain tours by coach; hordes of tourists pour from lines of busses that would fill a football stadium car park, except that most of the crowd is OAP's.
 They dash for food and long rows of toilets, shop a bit, and the diesels roar off.
 One man on our bus bought a broadsword, about four feet long, but we made do with shortcakes.
 Heavy traffic dogged the M6 as the Bank holiday weekend ended.
 Good Friday and Monday were English holidays, but Monday was a workday in Scotland.
 Britain has fewer holidays that the rest of Europe, and there is talk of adding another holiday weekend in October, Trafalgar Day.
 Italy has the most hols: just because you don't attend church doesn't mean you shouldn't celebrate feast days!